jjatria/Mastodon-Client/README.md

     When successful, the method automatically sets the client's **authorized** attribute to a true value and caches the **access\_token** for all future calls.

+## Error handling

+Methods that make requests to the server will `die` whenever an error is encountered, or the data that was received from the server is not what is expected.
+The error string will, when possible, come from the response's status line, but this will likely not be enough to fully diagnose what went wrong.

+- **latest\_response**

+    To make this easier, the client will cache the server's response after each request has been made, and expose it through the `latest_response` accessor.

+    Note that, as its name implies, _this will only store the most recent response_.

+    If called before any request has been made, it will return an undefined value.

 The remaining methods listed here follow the order of those in the official API documentation.